google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-three.md

 >![Victor Tsaran](imgs/victor_tsaran.jpg)&nbsp;&nbsp;&nbsp;**Victor Tsaran**

  - *What do you work on at Google?*

 >Here at Google my job is to help ensure that our products work for all of our diverse users, regardless of impairment or ability.

  - *What kinds of impairments do users have?*

 >When we think about the kinds of impairments which would make it difficult for someone to access our content, many people will immediately picture a blind user like me.
 And it's true, this impairment can really make it frustrating or even impossible to use a lot of web sites.
 >
 >A lot of modern web techniques have the unfortunate side effect of creating sites which don't work well with the tools used by blind users to access the web.
 However, there is actually more to accessibility than that.
 We find it useful think of impairments falling into four broad buckets: visual, motor, hearing, and cognitive.

  - *Let's go through those one at a time.
 Can you give some examples of visual impairments?*

 >Visual impairments can be split into a few categories: Users with no vision, like me, might use a screen reader, braille, or combination of the two.
 >
->Now, it's actually pretty unusual to have literally no vision - but still, there's a good chance you know or have met at least one person who can't see at all.
+>Now, it's actually pretty unusual to have literally no vision, but still, there's a good chance you know or have met at least one person who can't see at all.
 However there are also a much larger number of what we call low-vision users.
 >
 >This is a broad range, from someone like my wife, who doesn't have any corneas &mdash; so while she can basically see things she has a hard time reading print and is considered legally blind &mdash; to someone who might have just poor vision and needs to wear very strong prescription glasses.
 >